frank26080115/EdgeTX-Scripts-and-FW-Collection/ELRS-receiver-PWM-modification/readme.md

 ![](elrsrxprep_sizecompare.jpg)

-If you need some super short connectors to connect to this super small receiver, [please consider this technique](../Make-Short-Dupont-Plug-Connectors/readme.md).
+If you need some super short connectors to connect to this super small receiver, [please consider this technique for making small connectors](../Make-Short-Dupont-Plug-Connectors/readme.md).

 ![](../Make-Short-Dupont-Plug-Connectors/shortplug_final.jpg)

+And I have written a [short guide (click here)](use-with-combat-robots.md) catering to beginner combat robot hobbyists about how to connect to this receiver.

 # Custom Firmware Notes